onera/paradigm/training/Python/01_Introduction/introduction.md

 What do this numbers on your tokens represent?
 </span>*

-### Global IDs and the partitionned approach
+### Global IDs and the partitioned approach

-Each piece of data (here a mesh element) is asociated to a unique number representing it in the data set over all MPI ranks.
+Each piece of data (here a mesh element) is associated to a unique number representing it in the data set over all MPI ranks.

-To be used in a numerical simulation, the mesh we just read need to be partitionned.
+To be used in a numerical simulation, the mesh we just read need to be partitioned.
-We will hand out tokens of an other color representing the elements of the partitionned mesh.
+We will hand out tokens of an other color representing the elements of the partitioned mesh.

 *<span style="color:olivedrab;">
-What is the particularity of the token distribution for a partitionned mesh?
+What is the particularity of the token distribution for a partitioned mesh?
 </span>*

 Ask the other representatives of MPI ranks which tokens they have.
 There have no elements in common.
 Now have a look at the global identifiers of the vertices on the elements on your token.
-It turns out that on the partition boundaries of the partitionned mesh there are vertices in common.
+It turns out that on the partition boundaries of the partitioned mesh there are vertices in common.

-A mesh in the **partitionned** approach is a coherent sub-mesh on each MPI rank while in the **block-distributed** approach the vertices on a given MPI rank are most often not linked to the mesh elements on that MPI rank.
+A mesh in the **partitioned** approach is a coherent sub-mesh on each MPI rank while in the **block-distributed** approach the vertices on a given MPI rank are most often not linked to the mesh elements on that MPI rank.

 *Remark : We never asked you to discard the tokens of the block-distributed vision.
 This is because they will coexist in memory.*

-### A parallel context with a multisequential algorithm
+### A parallel context with a multi-sequential algorithm

-Now that the mesh is partitionned, it is time to work with it.
+Now that the mesh is partitioned, it is time to work with it.
-The representatives of each MPI rank will compute for each the elements of the tokens in their pocession the maximum value of the vertices of that element.
+The representatives of each MPI rank will compute for each the elements of the tokens in their possession the maximum value of the vertices of that element.

 *<span style="color:olivedrab;">
 Was this a parallely well balanced task?
 </span>*

-Yes, since the mesh partitionning allowed each MPI rank to have an equally distributed number of elements of the mesh.
+Yes, since the mesh partitioning allowed each MPI rank to have an equally distributed number of elements of the mesh.
-Still, this is a multisequential algorithm comparable to the one formerly done for the MCC feature.
+Still, this is a multi-sequential algorithm comparable to the one formerly done for the MCC feature.

 *<span style="color:olivedrab;">
 Why bother to change for a load balanced algorithm?